crosschainer/pydefistats/README.md

 Name\
 Symbol\
 Holders\
-Last Exchanges on Specific Pair and on Specific DEX (WIP)\
+Last Exchanges on Specific Pair and on Specific DEX\
 Get Pairs and Pair Liquidity on Specific DEX (WIP)\
 Get Last Price on Specific Pair and on Specific DEX (WIP)\
 OHLC Data on Specific Pair and on Specific DEX (WIP)\